Wimbledon Championships Guide

 You will find debenture tickets for sale on sites like Viagogo but they are usually the most expensive option for getting a center court ticket.

-Try and stay in a hotel close to the All England Club – If you plan on queuing for tickets then it’s a good idea to stay as close to the All England Club as possible as this will help when you need to get to the club early in the morning.
+If you plan on queuing for tickets then it’s a good idea to stay as close to the All England Club as possible as this will help you get to join the queue early in the morning.

-So make sure you have rain gear handy so you throw it on if the heavens open.
+British Weather can be very unpredictable, as you may wake up to a clear sky but that doesn’t mean it will stay that way, so make sure you have rain gear handy so you can throw it on if the heavens open.

-Aim to attend the Championships in the first week – If you weren’t lucky enough to get a ticket in the public ballot, then I would recommend going to the championships in the first week as if you don’t get a center court or court 1 ticket you still have a good chance of seeing some top players playing in some of the smaller courts with a ground pass.
+If you weren’t lucky enough to get a ticket in the public ballot, then I would recommend going to the championships in the first week as if you don’t get a center court or court 1 ticket you still have a good chance of seeing some top players playing in some of the smaller courts with a ground pass.

 If you have a ground pass in the second week, there will be less play on the smaller courts and you are more likely to see doubles being played as the majority of the singles play will be on Centre Court or Court 1.